g7mzr/db-php/docs/33_API_DataAccess.md

  * @param string $srchfield The name of the field where the sreach data is saved
  * @param string $srchdata  The unique name entered in to the field *
- * @return integer The id of the last record inserted or WEBTEMPLATE error type
+ * @return integer The id of the last record inserted or DB error type
  * @access public
  */
 public function dbinsertid($tableName, $idfield, $srchfield, $srchdata);